 The archaeology of the Black Hills has helped shape how our community is formed, functions, and what we know about early life in the Black Hills.
 Through its study, the Black Hills history we know today has helped our journey to how we function as a society.
 The Journey Museum and Learning Center has worked tirelessly to document and portray everything we know about Black Hills history through archaeology.

 You will examine the lives of our early ancestors, from ancient hunters who lived in the Black Hills at the end of the Ice Age to the mining settlements of the nineteenth century.
 Visit an archaeological dig and get your hands dirty exploring the Black Hills history.
 See and touch artifacts from the last 10,000 years and learn how they have helped us discover how society functioned back then.
-Visit with archaeologists as they put together the clues brought forth from the soil.
 Try your hand at solving the mysteries of the past and learn more about how archaeology has helped shape Black Hills history.

 The Journey Museum & Learning Center regularly adds new events, exhibits, and features to the expansive museum, covering American history, Black Hills history, and Native American culture.

 Sign up for our newsletter to stay in touch and learn more about the history that has shaped our society.Subscribe to our mailing list